pradand/MovieMaster/README.md

 ## MovieMaster

-MovieMaster is a movie app related which brings you movies that are playing at the moment, popular and up coming movies.
+MovieMaster is a movie app related, which brings you movies that are playing at the moment, popular and up coming.
 The app has the following features:

 * Home tab brings you a mix of Now Playing, Popular and Up Coming movies having the ability of `Pull to Refresh`
-* Now Playing, Popular and Up Coming tabs have the ability of `Infinity scrolling` and tapping into the tab will take you back to the top
+* Now Playing, Popular and Up Coming tabs have the ability of `Infinity scrolling` and tapping into the tab icon will take you back to the top
-* App is built to run in either `Portrait and Landscape` mode having custom adaptations
+* App is `Portrait and Landscape` adaptative mode.

 ## Technical aspects